 - Apply modern methods for surveying and metrics.

-- Exhibit a fundamental understanding of building mechanical
+- Exhibit a fundamental understanding of building mechanical and electrical systems.

 - Demonstrate cost estimating and scheduling techniques.